We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 - Whey protein concentrate: contains 25–89% protein

-- Whey protein isolate: contains greater than 90% protein and is lower in carbs, fat, and lactose than whey protein concentrate
+- Whey protein isolate: contains more than 90% protein and is lower in carbs, fat, and lactose than whey protein concentrate

 - Whey protein hydrolysate: is broken down to accelerate digestion and absorption rates

 A multitude of whey protein supplements are available for purchase at grocery and specialty stores, as well as online.
-However, some whey protein powders are higher in quality than others, making them a better choice.
+However, some whey protein powders are higher in quality than others and are therefore better options.

-Plus, some people may choose a supplement based on what type of whey protein it contains.
+Plus, some people may choose a supplement based on the type of whey protein it contains.

 Many people prefer to use unsweetened, unflavored protein powders.